 For example, the essential hunger hormone ghrelin decreases as the fasting duration increases and only increases in the short term at times when we expect to eat a meal (Natalucci et al. 200565).

 Therefore, people with a fixed eating schedule have more success than people with irregular eating schedules.
-Now let’s look at which of the well-known intermittent fasting plans is best for women over 50.
+Now, look at which well-known intermittent fasting plans are best for women over 50.

 Alternate Day Fasting (ADF)

 This method sounds simple: eat one day, fast one day:

 - Fasting window: 24 hours (small meal)

 However, most people on Alternate Day Fasting (ADF) eat a small meal (about 500 calories) on the fasting day.

 Therefore, although it is widely used, this method is not a favorite of mine.